Martin Anderson (economist): Nixon administration

-President’s Commission on an All-Volunteer Force (aka the Gates Commission)

-In 1968 Richard Nixon had campaigned with a promise to end the draft.
-Soon after taking office, he formed the President’s Commission on an All-Volunteer Force, chaired by former defense secretary Thomas S. Gates Jr. On February 21, 1970, the Gates Commission presented its findings to President Nixon.
+In 1968, Richard Nixon had campaigned with a promise to end the draft.
+Soon after taking office, he formed the President's Commission on an All-Volunteer Force, chaired by former defense secretary Thomas S. Gates Jr. On February 21, 1970, the Gates Commission presented its findings to President Nixon.
 Its report stated that members unanimously agreed that the country should replace conscription with an all-volunteer military force.
-In response, Nixon appointed a group of White House staff, headed by Anderson, to review the commission’s findings and report on the cost and feasibility of an all-volunteer force.
+In response, Nixon appointed a group of White House staff, headed by Anderson, to review the commission's findings and report on the cost and feasibility of an all-volunteer force.
 In March 1971, Anderson left the White House to return to academia as a senior fellow at the Hoover Institution at Stanford University.
 The national draft officially ended on January 27, 1973.

 Advising Ronald Reagan

 Anderson was the only full-time economic policy adviser on both the 1976 and 1980 Reagan presidential campaigns.
-After Reagan’s successful later bid, Anderson served as an adviser during the White House transition, and during the Reagan administration he served as assistant to the president for policy development and worked on the Military Manpower Task Force.
-After leaving the White House and returning to academia in March 1982, he continued to advise the Reagan administration, serving on the President’s Foreign Intelligence Advisory Board, the President’s Economic Policy Advisory Board, and the President's General Advisory Committee on Arms Control and Disarmament.
+After Reagan's successful later bid, Anderson served as an adviser during the White House transition, and during the Reagan administration he served as assistant to the president for policy development and worked on the Military Manpower Task Force.
+After leaving the White House and returning to academia in March 1982, he continued to advise the Reagan administration, serving on the President's Foreign Intelligence Advisory Board, the President's Economic Policy Advisory Board, and the President's General Advisory Committee on Arms Control and Disarmament.